Chinonye Chukwu: Early life and education

 Chukwu was born in Port Harcourt, Nigeria.
 When she was just over a year old, her family moved to Oklahoma, and moved again to Fairbanks, Alaska when she was six.
 They visited Nigeria often.

-Growing up in Alaska, Chukwu was often the only African-American in her classes, and she struggled to fit in.
+Growing up in Alaska, Chukwu was often the only black person in her classes, and she struggled to fit in.
 Throughout her childhood she dealt with Seasonal affective disorder, which was exacerbated by limited wintertime daylight in Alaska.
 To cope, she read Maya Angelou and joined the weight-lifting club.
 Chukwu always wanted to make movies.
 In her teen years, she carried around a journal that she would write down ideas for films and music videos.
 She often wrote stories about Nigerian-American girls reconnecting with loves or lost siblings.

 She received her bachelor's degree in English from DePauw University, where she joined Zeta Phi Beta.
 She then enrolled in film school at Temple University.

-During the 2013-2014 academic year Chukwu received the Hodder Fellowship from Princeton University.
+During the 2013–2014 academic year Chukwu received the Hodder Fellowship from Princeton University.